megazear7/spotishare/README.md

 ```

 ### Production:
-> Note that I am trying to get a solution that doesn't require the build directory to be commited to the repo / doesn't require the `npm run build` step.
+> Note that I am trying to get a solution that only requires the `git push heroku master` step.

 ```Bash
 npm run build